“It’s All A Blur. I Got Triggered Again and Lost My Cool!”

 Request the FREE downloadable “Chill Tool”, entitled “4 Ps Process of Self-Control” at https://lp.constantcontact.com/su/ygzacfT/StopGettingTriggered

 It is one of many “Tools” explored in the “Stop Getting Triggered or Defensive: Chill Tools for Self-Control” course.
-You can sign up and see the curriculum and Sneak Previews at https://my-success-courses.thinkific.com/courses/premium-stop-getting-triggered-or-defensive-chill-tools-for-self-control
+You can sign up for my free Thinkific account, see the curriculum and Sneak Previews and register for “My Success Courses” at https://my-success-courses.thinkific.com

 More information about the author, Sharon Sanborn, a Psychotherapist, Life and Relationship Coach and On-Line Educator living in Seattle, Washington at www.SharonSanborn.com